ssec/sift/doc/source/INSTALLATION-mtgsift.rst

 -------------------------------------------------

-The MTG-Sift packages created with PyInstaller are "portable software", i.e., there is no installation step requiring adminstration privileges required.
+The MTG-Sift packages created with PyInstaller are "portable software", i.e., they neither need to be installed nor do they require administration privileges to be run.
 Depending on how your MTG-Sift packager provides the software you may get it either as one single executable file *mtgsift* (*mtgsift.exe* for Windows) or as a directory *mtgsift* (you may need to unpack it from an archive), which contains an executable *mtgsift* (*mtgsift.exe* for Windows) as well as all dependencies (libraries, configuration, databases).

 Note that the single executable file variant has significant slower startup since each time it is run the contained dependencies are extracted into a